jeremyButtler/find--Co-infections/README.md

  variation, instead of the full genome.
 The pipeline maps the reads to the best reference and then splits the reads into bins by reference.
 Each bin is polished to make a consensus for each sequence in the co-infection.
-For a flow chart showing all steps in this pipeline see figure 1.
+For a flow chart showing all steps in this pipeline see Figure 1.

 The consensuses can be longer than the region provided, allowing for a region of 600 to 700 bp to bin reads from larger, 2kb amplicons.
 However, the pipeline